Updated 31st March 2020

 Opening hours: All stores closing at 10pm to enable restocking.

-Product restrictions: From 19 March, storewide restrictions of only 3 items per customer on every product line, and removing multi-buy promotions.
+Product restrictions: From 6 March purchasing limits on majority of products removed, however limits remain on toilet roll, pasta or hand sanitisers.
 In product areas where demand is particularly high, the range has been simplified in order to get more of the most popular products on shelves.

 NHS Staff: Priority browsing hour in all stores (excluding Express) 9-10am Tuesdays, Thursdays and browsing hour before check outs open on Sundays.
 Check http://tesco.com/store-locator for store opening hours.
 ID is required.